-Implementations should support the AES cipher suites as specified in RFC 3268 [33], and shall at minimum support TLS\RSA\WITH\AES\128\CBC\SHA.
 Implementations shall firstly prefer AES cipher suites, and secondly prefer ephemeral Diffie-Hellman cipher suites during TLS negotiation.
-Mutual authentication shall be required for all TLS connections; in other words anonymous cipher suites shall not be accepted during negotiation.
+Mutual authentication shall be required for all TLS connections.

 Annex T (normative): GPRS-IMS-Bundled Authentication (GIBA)

 T.1 Introduction

 3GPP IMS provides an IP-based session control capability based on the SIP protocol.
 IMS can be used to enable services such as push-to-talk, instant messaging, presence and conferencing.
 It is understood that "early" implementations of these services will exist that are not fully compliant with 3GPP IMS.